technologiestiftung/parla-document-processor/README.md

   4. Generating a list of tags describing the PDF content via OpenAI
   5. Generating embedding vectors of each PDF page via OpenAI

+- Regenerate embeddings both for chunks and summaries.
+This is particularly useful when the used LLM (we use OpenAI) introduces a new embedding model as it happened in January 2024 (https://openai.com/blog/new-embedding-models-and-api-updates).
+Regenerating the embeddings is done in the `run_regenerate_embeddings.ts` script and performs the following steps:

+  - For each chunk in `processed_document_chunks`, generate embedding with the (new) model set in env variable `OPENAI_EMBEDDING_MODEL` and store in column `embedding_temp`.
+  - For each summary in `processed_document_summaries`, generate embedding with the (new) model set in env variable `OPENAI_EMBEDDING_MODEL` and store in column `summary_embedding_temp`.
+  - After doing so, the API (https://github.com/technologiestiftung/parla-api) must be changed to use the new model as well.
+  - The final migration must happen simultaneously with the API changes by swapping the content of the columns:
+    ```
+    UPDATE processed_document_summaries
+    SET
+        summary_embedding = summary_embedding_temp,
+        summary_embedding_temp = summary_embedding;
+    ```
+    and
+    ```
+    UPDATE processed_document_chunks
+    SET
+        embedding = embedding_temp,
+        embedding_temp = embedding;
+    ```
+  - After swapping the columns, the indices must be regenerated, see section [**Periodically regenerate indices**]

 ## Limitations

 - Only PDF documents are supported